Banff Wilderness Care Conference

 - altitude illness.

-What is the difference between the workshops and the morning sessions?
+What is the difference between the workshops and the lecture sessions?

 The conference is broken into two parts.
-Morning sessions are for all conference participants and are 45-minute lecture-style events.
+Lecture sessions are for all conference participants and are 45-minute lecture-style events.
 New concepts, novel ideas and current standards may be discussed.
-The afternoons include smaller workshops of usually no more than 20 people.
+The Workshops include smaller groups of usually no more than 20 people.
 All workshops are intended to take place in the outdoors.
-Each day participants can choose multiple one-hour sessions or a single multiple (3+) hour event.
-Some workshops may have an additional cost involved.
+Each day participants can choose multiple one-hour sessions or a single multiple (2.5+) hour events.
+Some workshops may have

 What should I wear to the conference?
 Do I need to bring anything in particular?